CameronSamuels/keycode/README.md

   alert('Ctrl Key: ' + e.ctrlKey); //show if the ctrl key
 }
 ```
-# Apps
-I offer a [Chrome extension](https://goo.gl/eQfc6p) for easily checking keycodes without having to search or open a new tab.
-You can also add the page to your homescreen on your device.
-# Contributing
+## Contributing
-If you want to contribute, you may fork this repo, and submit a PR (pull request).
+If you want to contribute, you may fork this repo, and submit a pull request.
 Also, you can add issues in the issues tab if there is an unknown key or bug.
 I will really appreciate it.
-# About
-Made by [Cameron Samuels](http://cameronsamuels.com) in June 2017 using JavaScript, HTML, and CSS.
-### License
+## License
 KeyCODE is licensed under the [Cameron Samuels License](LICENSE).